jakimfett/functions.sh/doc/app/miNAS.md

 If I remember correctly, the network hardware is on that same bus, so writing an SD card while downloading an updated image via our p2p client might take a bit longer than expected.

 Let's check on our torrent.

+> I used `aria2c` (from the aria2 package) to download the torrent.
+For now, just obtain the image file.

 ###### The Write